-Over the past twelve years, the pricing of generic drugs has decreased by approximately 28 per cent, from an average prescription price of \$26.38 in 2007 to \$19.09 in 2019.[1]
-Pharmacies are estimated to have lost almost \$1.1 billion in funding available through markup fees over that twelve-year period.[2]
-Likewise, the anticipated price decreases to patented drugs due to the revised PMPRB regulations and guidelines are estimated to be up to \$78 million in lost markup funding in 2022 alone.[3]
-Pharmacies have limited ability to offset these losses since public drug plans dictate markups.
+The average retail price of a generic drug fell from \$23.58 in 2012 to \$20.29 in 2021.
+[1] The pharmacy sector is estimated to have lost more than \$375 million in funding available through markup fees on generic medications between 2018 and 2022.[2]
+Likewise, the anticipated price decreases to patented drugs due to the revised PMPRB regulations and guidelines are estimated to cost the sector up to \$113 million annually.[3]
+Pharmacies have limited ability to offset these losses since provincial drug plans dictate markups.

 Patients who need expensive specialty medicines to manage complex conditions require a greater level of care to achieve the best outcomes.
-A recent report by the Neighbourhood Pharmacy Association of Canada documents an extensive list of services provided by pharmacies which may be required, such as:
+An extensive list of services provided by pharmacies may be required, such as: